February 1 General Strike (1947)

-The February 2 Strike (二・一ゼネスト, Ni-ichi zenesuto) was a general strike planned by Japanese labor unions for February 1, 1947, with the goal of fighting for the implementation of the ten demands proposed in last December, including the abolition of the income tax.
-The strike was eventually stopped by order of SCAP.
+The February 1 Strike (二・一ゼネスト, Ni-ichi zenesuto) was a general strike planned by Japanese labor unions for February 1, 1947, with the goal of fighting for the implementation of the ten demands proposed the previous December, including an increase in wages to match inflation, the resignation of the Shigeru Yoshida cabinet, and the abolition of the income tax.
+The strike was eventually called off just before it was scheduled to begin by order of General Douglas MacArthur, the Supreme Commander for the Allied Powers.